SHEL official logo SHEL

 leadership logo Leadership and Structure

-Shell PLC is led by a Board of Directors, with Wael Sawan serving as CEO.
-The company operates through a matrix organizational structure, with various business units and functional groups responsible for different aspects of its global operations.
+Shell PLC is led by a Board of Directors, with Wael Sawan serving as the Chief Executive Officer (CEO).
+The company operates with a divisional structure aligned with its core business areas, overseen by an executive leadership team responsible for strategy, operations, and financial performance across its global operations.

 Top Products and Market Share